chinna-naidu/hapi_rest_api/README.md

 # hapi_rest_api

-A  simple hapi rest api developed with authentication and validation and database handling using knex and objection
+A simple rest api developed using hapi, knex, objection, sqlite3 with jwt authentication.

+The rest api consists of 6 endpoints used for authentication after authentication he can add, view, update, delete the posts he added